ponylang/ponylang-website/content/blog/last-week-in-pony-091723.md

 ### Office Hours is Moving

 Starting Friday October 6th, Office Hours is moving to a 12:30 Eastern start time.
 The calendar has been updated accordingly.
 Until then Office Hours will be at it's normal time.
-It has been moved to accomodate Sean's new work schedule.
+It has been moved to accommodate Sean's new work schedule.

 ### Pony Development Sync